zalora/replicator/CONFIGURATION.md

      on creating and decompressed on importing.
 Gzip is not required, zlib library is used.
      Default is `"%(dump-dir)s/replicator-%(channel)s.mysql.gz"`, And `dump-dir` is `"."` (current directory).
   * `cmd-mysqldump`— full command for creating a dump from a master.
   * `cmd-mysql`— full command for executing SQL at a slave.
-This includes staring and stopping replication, importing dump, etc.
+This includes starting and stopping replication, importing dump, etc.
   * `sql-begin-import`— SQL statement to be executed *right before* the dump import starts.
      Built-in default is `"SET AUTOCOMMIT=0;"`.